 - identify the most impactful programmes that meet their requirements.

-The research strands will include:
+The research strands included:

-We are aiming to complete the three strands of research by mid-September and to have a first version of the PaSCAL tool available by mid-November.
+We completed the three strands of research by mid-September and created a first version of the PASCAL tool in mid-November.